 1. Preheat oven to 180c degrees.
 Make a single layer a piece of baking paper for the base of the springform and a double layer wide to cover the sides.

 2. Combine coconut cream, syrup and cocoa well in a bowl using a spoon to get a smooth and shiny mixture.
-Put aside about 1/4 cup of this chocolate mixture and save it in a fridge for later use when the cake will be ready.
+Save about 1/3 cup of this chocolate mixture, combine with coconut oil and put it in a fridge for later use when the cake will be ready.

 3. Using an electric mixer beat egg yolks until creamy.
 Add all the remaining chocolate mixture and continue mixing on the medium speed until completely incorporated.